galacean/engine-toolkit/packages/auxiliary-lines/README.md

 npm install @oasis-engine-toolkit/auxiliary-lines
 ```

-This will allow you to import stats entirely using:
+This will allow you to import package entirely using:

 ```javascript
 import * as TOOLKIT from "@oasis-engine-toolkit/auxiliary-lines";